dli85/ImageProcessingProgram/README.md

 This application supports many commands to process images.

 ### TODO LIST:
-1. Add grey scale commands, brighten commands, and flip commands
-2. Remove the repeated variable initialization in command design pattern?
+1. Remove the repeated variable initialization in command design pattern?
-3. Should the model load the image? and or save it? (current the controller loads the image, model saves it)
-4. TESTS
+2. TESTS
-   1. All invalid inputs/command type shit
+   1. All invalid inputs/commands
+   2. TEST EXCEPTIONS FOR EVERY METHOD WHICH THROWS THEM.
-   2. Brightening by more than 255, also brightening by less than -255
+   3. Test Brightening by more than 255, also brightening by less than -255
-   3. Combinations of everything (flipping, brightening, etc.)
+   4. Combinations of everything (flipping, brightening, etc.)
-5. Delete anything related to the koala (before submitting)
+3. Delete anything related to the koala (before submitting)
-6. Delete the utils folder (before submitting)
-7. Delete the main method in the controller (before submitting)
+4. Delete the main method in the controller (before submitting)

 Our cute Mudkip: